 “None of those persons, confessed criminals, giving testimony have met with Carvajal,” the attorney maintained.

 A critical voice

-Carvajal Barrios landed in Madrid on March 18, 2019, onboard a covert flight from the Dominican Republic, after severing ties with Maduro’s regime and acknowledging Juan Guaidó as the de jure President of Venezuela.
-Shortly afterwards, on April 12, he was arrested in Madrid.
+Carvajal Barrios landed in Madrid on March 18, 2019, on board a covert flight from the Dominican Republic, after severing ties with Maduro’s regime and acknowledging Juan Guaidó as the de jure President of Venezuela.
+Shortly afterward, on April 12, he was arrested in Madrid.

 Five months later, the National High Court denied his extradition on the basis that the United States request for extradition was “politically motivated.”